 Welcome to the University of Glasgow’s Astronomy Society!
-We are a group of enthusiastic individuals, inviting people from all degree disciplines to join us in our interstellar journey.
+We are a group of enthusiastic individuals, inviting people from all degree disciplines to join us.
 If you have any questions/concerns/cool facts please don’t hesitate to contact us.

 We host frequent guest lectures, observing nights, solar observing and social events, in addition to carrying out a schedule of public outreach events in collaboration with the School.
 Most of the events are held in the School of Physics and Astronomy’s facilities, but our membership is open to anyone.

 We run (Glasgow weather permitting) observing evenings at Acre Road

 All our events are posted on our facebook page, so make sure you give us a follow to keep up to date!

 Membership of Glasgow University Astronomy Society is open to all.
 You don’t need to study astronomy, physics, or even a science to take advantage of our observing evenings, guest lectures, and social events.
 You can join Astrosoc at any of our events (just speak to a committee member), at the Freshers Fair, or from a board member in the Student Library (that’s room 332 of the Kelvin Building) from 12pm to 2pm on weekdays.
 We also do online registration, which can be done by filling out this form (https://forms.gle/9KZbL2VxyceLSzyeA).
 Please note the paypal is not active at this time (it will be soon!).

 Hey there lovely people!
 My name is Uzume and I am very honoured to be this year’s President of Astrosoc.
 This is my third year as a member of Astrosoc, and I have loved every second.
 We are in for a very exciting year, with a fantastic bunch of events planned, including socials and academic talks.
 We are always looking forward to extending our Astrosoc family and hope to see you join!